Porcelain veneer alternatives.

 A tooth trimmed for a porcelain veneer.

-And remember, this is not a reversible procedure.
+Remember, this is not a reversible procedure.

 When a veneer is made for a tooth, a noticeable amount of enamel is trimmed from its front side.